 The Act also lists specific purposes for which the MEDF distributions cannot be used.
-Based on our review of documentation provided by the Village of Robbins, we concluded that Robbins' calendar year 2010 expenditures of MEDF receipts appeared to be consistent with Public Utilities Act requirements.
-Specific disbursements were made for employee payroll;
+Based on our review of documentation provided by the Village of Robbins, we concluded that Robbins' calendar year 2012 expenditures of MEDF receipts appeared to be consistent with Public Utilities Act requirements.
+Specific disbursements were made for employee payroll and employee insurance expenses.